ARTICLES

 Squinting, leaning back, then leaning forward again, I traced my fingers against the faint edges of the 19th-century engravings.
 “In memory of D…?
 R…?”
 I called out to my 16-year-old daughter: “Hey, Sarah, I need your help again!”

 “Two eagles sitting in a tree!” exclaims Jean Shoemaker, our 80-year-old spotter.
 “Look for the dead tree in the river, then go straight up the mountain and you’ll see them.”
+Everyone aboard the train swings to the windows to peer at a pair of bald eagles casually yet majestically looking out over the South Branch of the Potomac River.

 A half dozen white egrets and blue herons strut along the riverbank scanning for fish, while a lone bald eagle, high on a tree limb, surveys the scene from above.
 Kingfishers and ospreys call all around us.

-Visited 128 times, 1 visit(s) today
+Visited 213 times, 7 visit(s) today